Woman dead after being run over by truck tractor in Lebanon

 Stay up to date on the latest from abc27 News on-air and on the go with the free abc27 Mobile app.

-Both Modrel and the driver were employed by a third-party company and there weren’t any Bel and Evans personnel involved, police say.
+Both Modrel and the driver were employed by a third-party company and there weren’t any Bell and Evans personnel involved, police say.

 The investigation is currently ongoing.